marcpouzet/zrun/README.md

 ZRun is an executable semantics of a synchronous data-flow language.
 It takes the form of a purely functional interpreter.
 The input of Zrun is a large subset of the language [Zélus](https://zelus.di.ens.fr).
-The concrete syntax is that of Zélus.
-It considers only discrete-time signals and systems for the moment.
-A discrete-time signal is modeled as an infinite stream and a synchronous system is a synchronous (length-preserving) stream function.
-The language provides the basic constructs of the language
+It considers only the discrete-time (synchronous) subset of the language for the moment.
+A discrete-time signal is represented as infinite stream and a synchronous system as a length-preserving stream function.
+The basic primitives are those of
-Lustre: the unit delay (pre) and initialization operator (->), the initialized delay (fby), streams defined by mutually recursive definitions.
-It also provides richer programming constructs introduced in Lucid Synchrone that are not in Lustre: by-case definition of streams with default values, the last value of a signal, the mix of stream equations and hierarchical automata, static parameters and values that are known either at compile or instantiation time), and array operations.
+Lustre: a unit non-initialized delay (pre), the initialization operator (->), the initialized delay (fby).
+Streams can be defined by mutually recursive definitions.
+It also provides richer programming constructs that were introduced in Lucid Synchrone but are not in Lustre: by-case definition of streams with a possible default and initial value, the last computed value of a signal, hierarchical automata with parameters, stream function with static parameters that are either know at compile time or at instanciation time, and array operations.

-The objective of this prototype is to give a reference semantics that is executable, to be used independently of a compiler, e.g., as an oracle for compiler testing.
-It can be used to prove compilation steps (e.g., that a well typed/causal/initialized program does not lead to an error; to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata), to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
-Examples of such correct but rejected programs are those with cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but that are rejected by Lustre (and also Lucid Synchrone, Scade and Zélus) because the compiler imposes stronger causality constraints.
-Finally, being independent of a compiler, this semantics is useful to prototype new language constructs before considering their compilation.
+The objective of this prototype is to give a reference executable semantics.
+It can be used independently of a compiler, e.g., as an oracle for compiler testing.
+It can be used as a reference to prove the correctness of compiler steps (e.g., that a well typed/causal/initialized program does not lead to an error; to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata), to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
+It is defined generically to illustrate some of the difference in the treatment of causality between Lustre, Lucid Synchrone/Scade/Zelus and Esterel.
+Examples of correct but rejected programs are those with cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but that are rejected by Lustre (and also Lucid Synchrone, Scade and Zélus) because the compiler imposes stronger causality constraints.
+Finally, being independent of a compiler, this semantics can be used to prototype new language constructs before considering their compilation.

 The long term goal of this work is to define an executable semantics that deal with all the language features of Zélus.
 We are far away